Mitra98t/Flavor/README.md

 The Book serves to show the process behind the creation of a language showing the challenges as they come up.

-## Try NovaScript!
+## Try Flavor!

 For now, the code is described as a string in the `main.rs` file.
-Simply run `cargo run` in the root of the repository to execute NovaScript.
+Simply run `cargo run` in the root of the repository to execute Flavor.

 ## Code Style